 How is a reputation made?

-A reputation is an amalgamation of all the different ways a person has interacted with your brand.
+A reputation is a collection of all the different ways a person has interacted with your brand and the impression they have of you or your company.
 It starts with the first contact, which may have been a Google search.
-Then people may continue to hear about your brand from word-of-mouth, blog posts, yelp reviews, and other channels.
-People will use all of this information to make an inference about your company.
+Then people may continue to hear about your brand from word-of-mouth, blog posts, social media, Yelp reviews and other channels.
+Individuals will use all of this information to create an inference about your company.

 What does a reputation consist of?

-A reputation consists of different parts: identity - what the company says it is and personality - what the company is all about.
+A reputation consists of different parts: image- what stakeholders think of the company, identity - what the company says it is and personality - what the company is all about.
+In the end, it comes down to perception and reality, which should be aligned for the successful creation of a positive reputation.